whiprandolph/bestseller/Part 3 - The Deepest Revolution/14 - The Biggest Secret in Human History.md

 ## Chapter 14: The Biggest Secret in Human History

-What do you think is the biggest secret in the history of humanity?
+What do you think is the biggest secret in human history?

 What secret has been kept from billions of people across every continent going back centuries or even millennia?